public-transport/hafas-client/p/vbb/readme.md

 ## Customisations

 - parses *VBB*-specific products (such as *X-Bus*)
-- strips parts from station names that are unnecessary in the Berlin context
 - parses line names to give more information (e.g. "Is it an express bus?")
 - parses *VBB*-specific tickets
 - renames *Ringbahn* line names to contain `⟳` and `⟲`